 The Manager shall publicly disclose, on an annual basis, the alignment of its impact management systems with the Impact Principles and, at regular intervals, arrange for independent verification of this alignment.
 The conclusions of this verification report shall also be publicly disclosed.
 These disclosures are subject to fiduciary and regulatory concerns.

 This disclosure statements affirms the alignment of Bamboo's Impact Management System with the Operating Principles for Impact Management.
 Bamboo commits to updating this disclosure statement on an annual basis.
-The first independent verification will be performed by the end of the year 2022.
+The first independent verification will be performed in 2023.